Acutolysin A: Structure

-Acutolysin A (also called AaH I) is a toxin found in the snake Agkistrodon acutus.
+Agkistrodon acutus Venom

+Common names for this snake include sharp nosed viper, hundred pacer, and snorkel viper.
 This snake is a pit viper found in the mountains of South Asia.
 This snake is extremely venomous having a reputation where people can only walk one hundred steps before dying.
+It is not uncommon for fatalities after being bitten.
+Bite symptoms include severe local pain and bleeding that may begin almost immediately.
+This is followed by considerable swelling, blistering, necrosis, and ulceration.
+Systemic symptoms, which often include heart palpitations, may occur suddenly and relatively soon after the bite.
 This venom causes people to be forced to amputate limbs and well as mesangiolysis.
 Mesangiolysis is the process which affects the glomerular mesangium without causing obvious damage to the capillary basement membranes.
 It is the degeneration and killing of the cells that line the inner layer of the glomerulus, which regulates the globular filtration in the kidney.
 This causes the kidney to be unable to function, resulting in death.
-AaH I is a strongly hemorrhagic metalloproteinase, this is an enzyme that uses a metal as the catalyst.
-It has a molecular weight of 22 kDa.
+Two hours after the venom is injected into mice, it causes the mice to start mesangiolysis till their kidneys eventually stop working and they die.
+This venom contains various anticoagulant and hemorrhagic proteins that interfere with the coagulation process.
+There are four hemorrhagins (acutolysin A, acutolysin B, acutolysin C, and acutolysin D) with acutolysin A being the most portent hemorrhagic.
+There is a venom yield of up to 214 mg (dried) and [Median lethal dose|LD_{50}] values of 0.04 mg/kg IV, 4.0 mg/kg IP and 9.2–10.0 mg/kg SC.

+Agkistrodon acutus.
+Chinese Moccasin pit viper snake.